ShadowCurse/rust_web/README.md

-Screen sharing application purely written in Rust.
-Uses WebRTC for video transfer.
+# Screen share
+Screen sharing application.

+It uses WebRTC for video transfer and [Yew](https://github.com/yewstack/yew) framework for the web ui.